andex-fi/docs/docs/concepts/andex-protocol.md

 ## Introduction

-The Andex protocol is a peer-to-peer[^1] system designed for exchanging cryptocurrencies on the [Sui Blockchain](https://sui.io/) blockchain.
-The protocol is implemented as a set of persistent, move smart contracts; designed to prioritize censorship resistance, security, self-custody, and to function without any trusted intermediaries who may selectively restrict access.
+The Andex protocol is a peer-to-peer[^1] system designed for exchanging cryptocurrencies on the [Venom Blockchain](https://venom.foundation/) blockchain.
+The protocol is implemented as a set of persistent, Solidity smart contracts; designed to prioritize censorship resistance, security, self-custody, and to function without any trusted intermediaries who may selectively restrict access.

 ## How does the Andex protocol compare to a typical market?